jundalisay/spblist/content/en/material/principles/part-1/chapter-08.md

 # date: 2023-12-10
 image: /photos/physics/light.jpg
 # image: /photos/meta/buddhism.jpg
-description: "The aether drag is a fallacy created by post-Descartes physicists, probably by Fresnel"
+description: "The constant action by the Positive and Negative Force on Substance which we call Quantum create a polarity or duality"
 writer:
   name: Juan
   url: https://www.linkedin.com/in/jundalisay/